nervosnetwork/docs/docs/getting-started/mine.md

 Now you have tried [running a node](run-node) and [interact with it](interact) using SDK as well as creating a wallet.
 The next step is to run the miner program and earn some CKB.

+> Please note that you should wait until the `ckb run` have synchronized to the [latest height](https://explorer.nervos.org/), before you start to mine.

 ## Configurations
 We first need to generate the miner wallet configuration parameters.
 Our Ruby SDK can help us to do it.